Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 - **AWS Security team** is responsible for the security of all Amazon Web Services (AWS) services.
 They create and maintain security models, develop security tools, and respond to security incidents.
 - **AWS Concierge team** is a group of senior customer service representatives who are assigned to accounts that subscribe to certain Amazon Web Services (AWS) support plans.
 - **AWS Trust & Safety team** is responsible for investigating and resolving abuse of AWS resources.
+- **Customers use Amazon CloudFront to stream video to viewers** across the globe using a wide variety of protocols that are layered on top of HTTP.
+The Amazon Content Delivery Network (CDN) can be used with AWS Elemental Media Services to implement two different types of video streaming.
 -